mbforbes/website-3/posts/garage/wanikani.md

     - sometimes they do w/ e.g. run vs foot radicals
 - some radicals seem clearly wrong
     - the gold radical says it's two sets of spikes? https://www.wanikani.com/radicals/gold
+- patterns of use don't help you understand how to use e.g., 手作り has homemade bread as 手作りパン and 手作りのパン. which is more typical? when would one prefer one over the other?
+- meanings just totally not fully written
+    - e.g., 先回り has "If you get there previous to something rotating (回り), you are arriving ahead, or going ahead in anticipation."
+        - but the "something rotating" has no incorporation at all in the mnemonic.
+- entirely missing some reading explanations e.g., 近々 has ちかぢか and きんきん. きんきん has audio recordings but is entirely unreferenced from the explanation, which just says it's the other one.

 Semi-unrelated
 - EtoEto just radio silence dropped, not even online any more, which was part of my incentive to buy WK.
 Loved the real lang + breakdowns of various depths w/ hotkeys.
 Wish they just kept what they had online.